Non-monotonic population scaling and re-entrant photon number dynamics in the dissipative-pumped Tavis--Cummings model: Results and discussion

 We solved the Lindblad master equations on a supercomputer platform.
 We designed four processor grids, partitioning each matrix into $2\times 2=4$, $4\times 4=16$, $8\times 8=64$, and $16\times 16=256$ blocks, respectively.
-We compared the time cost of tasks running on these processor grids with the case without distributed computing, and the results are shown in Fig. \ref{fig:ComparisonTime}.
+We compared the time cost with and without distributed computing, and the results are shown in Fig.~\ref{fig:ComparisonTime}.
 First, we found that the time cost of computing unitary terms did not decrease as the number of processors increased (see panel (a.1)).
-Comparing panels (a.2) and (a.3), we found that while increasing the number of processors reduces the multiply--accumulate operations per processor (see panel (a.2)), it also increases cross-processor communication, leading to a rapid rise in communication costs (see panel (a.3)).
+Comparing panels (a.2) and (a.3), we found that while increasing the number of processors reduces the multiply-accumulate operations per processor (see panel (a.2)), it also increases cross-processor communication, leading to a rapid rise in communication costs (see panel (a.3)).
 Ultimately, this results in the inefficiency of distributed computing for unitary terms.
 Conversely, distributed computation is highly efficient for non-unitary terms (see panel (b.1)).
-This is because allocating more processors not only reduces multiply--accumulate operations per processor, improving efficiency (see panel (b.2)), but also because each dissipative channel involves only a single point operation that requires cross-processor communication, resulting in extremely low communication costs and minimal congestion.
+This is because allocating more processors not only reduces multiply-accumulate operations per processor, improving efficiency (see panel (b.2)), but also because each dissipative channel involves only a single point operation that possibly requires cross-processor communication, resulting in extremely low communication costs and minimal congestion.
 Solving unitary terms, however, requires cross-processor block transfers, which can easily lead to congestion.
 Therefore, we conclude that distributed computation of the QME does not significantly improve the efficiency of solving unitary terms, but greatly improves the efficiency of solving non-unitary terms.
 This is particularly beneficial for large-dimensional complex quantum systems, where the number of dissipative channels $M$ is often much larger than the Hamiltonian dimension $N$, meaning that solving non-unitary terms dominates the overall computational cost.
 The distributed computation method proposed in this paper significantly improves the efficiency of solving non-unitary terms, making it a powerful tool for simulating open quantum systems.